custom-components/pyscript/docs/reference.rst

    @state_trigger("int(domain.light_level) == 255 or int(domain.light2_level) == 0")

-although the second will throw an exception if the variable string doesn’t represent a valid integer.
+although the second will throw an exception if the variable string doesn't represent a valid integer.
 If you want numerical inequalities you should use the second form, since string lexicographic ordering is not the same as numeric ordering.